 The graphics look really cool against the matt black smooth carbon rim, all complemented by the lovely flowing shape of the rims, giving a really solid feel to the wheels.
 An added touch is the nice tightfitting hole for the innertube valve, which means there’s no need to use the valve nut on the innertube to stop it moving.
 The whole appearance and feel of the Maloja wheelset gives you the impression these wheels are not at the cheaper end of the market, but surprisingly they are and come in at £849, which are definitely going to give Hunt wheels a run for their money.

 I weighed the wheels with Continental 400s tyres and Continental tubes, skewers and 105 cassette 32/11.
 The rear wheel came up at around 1,538g and the front at 1,049g, so they are lovely and light.
 That was using my household scales so it may not be a 100% accurate but gives you an idea.

 Initial Road Test

 The description on the edco uk site is “All day, every day, all weather wheelset”, so it will be interesting to see if they’re up to what edco claim.

-First impression, as I rolled out of Delucci Retreat the wheels felt quick and very solid.
+First impression, as I rolled out of Delucci Retreat, was that the wheels felt quick and very solid.